ShrekMan293/Brass/SYNTAX.md

 ### Unsafe Code
 #### External Functions
-If you want to use code that isn't supported in Zephyr, I bring you external functions
+If you want to use code that isn't supported in Brass, I bring you external functions

 Using the ```extern``` keyword, you can access linked C/C++ functions